stickysolutionz/ESP8266_Deauth_All/README.md

 3. Install ESP8266 boards (Tools, Boards Manager):
    * `arduino-esp8266-deauther`
    * `esp8266`
 4. Copy and paste one of the 2 options below.
-Option a. will deauth.
-Option b. has an editable ignore list on line 45 everything.
+Option a. will deauth all APs.
+Option b. has an editable ignore list on line 45.
    * [a.](https://raw.githubusercontent.com/stickysolutionz/ESP8266_Deauth_All/master/deauth_all.ino)
    * [b.](https://raw.githubusercontent.com/stickysolutionz/ESP8266_Deauth_All/master/deauth_all.ignore.list.ino)
 5. Select the WeMos D1 Mini Board (Tools, Board, <b>ESP8266 Deauther Modules</b>)